cientopolis/requirements-knowledge-graph/gen-ontoscen/README.md

 ## Structure

 ✨ [`data/input.json`](./data/input.json) is a file containing requirement specification in the form of Scenarios.
-You can replace it by another file as long as it follows the same format.
+You can replace it with any file that follows the same format.

 ✨ [`Ontoscen`](./src/ontoscen.py) represents an RDF graph with the Ontoscen ontology.